Azure-Samples/ms-identity-java-servlet-webapp-authentication/2-Authorization-I/call-graph/README.md

 ## Prerequisites

-- [JDK Version 15](https://jdk.java.net/15/).
-This sample has been developed on Java 15 but should be compatible with some lower versions.
+- Java 8 or above.
+This sample has been developed on [JDK Version 15](https://jdk.java.net/15/) but should be compatible with some lower versions.
 - [Maven 3](https://maven.apache.org/download.cgi)
 - [Tomcat 9](https://tomcat.apache.org/download-90.cgi)
 - An Azure Active Directory (Azure AD) tenant.
 For more information on how to get an Azure AD tenant, see [How to get an Azure AD tenant](https://azure.microsoft.com/documentation/articles/active-directory-howto-tenant/)